fabiomarchiano/fabiomarchiano.github.io/_projects/waveclock.markdown

 Press BACKSPACE if you want the clock to restart with a random background.<br>
 If you like what you see save it pressing ENTER.

-If you are from the phone, press wherever on canvas to restart the background.
+If you are from the phone, press wherever on canvas restart with a random background.